nplrkn/alsoran/README.md

 "Single hop" means that, in the mainline case, a message is processed by a single worker (rather than chained through multiple microservices or load balancers).
 Consequently each Alsoran CU-CP worker has to have its own SCTP connections to the AMF, the DU and the CU-UP.
 The motivation is execution speed and system simplicity.

 Rust is an obviously attractive choice of language for new O-RAN development.
 The main barrier to entry is the SCTP and ASN.1 based protocols.
-This project attempts to prove that this barrier is surmountable!
+This project attempts to prove that this barrier is surmountable.

 ## Current support